 Romania is the first EU country to use a voting reporting tool that is based on Blockchain technology for national elections.
 The national parliamentary elections, which were held in December 6, 2020, used Blockchain technology to guarantee the integrity of the electoral process and to strengthen its transparency, in a system implemented by Special Telecommunications Service (STS).
 The government aimed to ensure tamper-proof and real-time data on voters’ presence.
 There is still a way to go for the voters to be empowered to record, manage, count and check the votes themselves (without bypassing it to the electoral authorities) by allowing them to hold a copy of the voting record.
 However, the perspectives of fostering the development of a tech-enabled community consensus and of protecting the democratic values have been stated.
 See analyzes by Sorin Cristescu (article on Peakd) and Cointelegraph.

 Starting with December 2020, the Authority for the Digitization of Romania together with the Technical University of Cluj-Napoca will implement the project “Strategic framework for the adoption and use of innovative technologies in the public administration 2021–2027 — solutions for business efficiency” — project website, with a duration of 30 months and a value of 3.5 million Euro, 85% representing non-reimbursable financing from the European Social Fund, through the Operational Program Administrative Capacity “Competence makes the difference”.
 Among other results, the project will develop an operational and legislative framework associated with Blockchain technologies.
 Other ministries with responsibilities in the field of digital transformation and innovation, such as the Ministry Of Development, Public Works And Administration, will support this project.
-A public consultation on IA in Romania was launched in July 14, 2021.
+A public consultation on IA in Romania was launched on July 14, 2021.

 A Blockchain reputation mechanism for the EERIS European Research Infrastructures System (2020–2022) is implemented in the project “Increasing the capacity of the RDI system to respond to global challenges.
 Strengthening the anticipatory capacity for evidence-based public policy making”, coordinated by UEFISCDI: Executive Agency for Higher Education, Research, Development and Innovation Funding, Romania.
+The first two authors of this report together with a colleague constitutes the team that has designed and implemented the mechanism, between November 2020-March 2022.

 In the autumn of 2020, the Ministry of Finance has launched tenders for studies and implementation of “Automatic Exchange of Information” system extension with components on Blockchain for data security.